DominickA/JSVita-Beta/README.md

-JSVita - JavaScript Framework/Library in the Making - Simplicity to the Fullest | Beta 1
+JSVita - JavaScript Framework - Simplicity to the Fullest | Beta 1
 ===============================

 This is a beta version of the upcoming JSVita.
 This framework is very simple, hence the motto: "Simplicity to the Fullest".
 I strive to teach others about pure JavaScript while having them decide whether they want to write it all out, or use our framework, but understand JavaScript at the same time.